8 Famous Houses in Chicago to Tour

 Nestled in a serene, wooded setting just outside of Chicago, the Farnsworth House displays International Style—a movement characterized by its minimalist design, open floor plans, and extensive use of glass and steel.
 Designed by Ludwig Mies van der Rohe and completed in 1951, the Farnsworth House is a masterful expression of the concept of “less is more.”

 As you gaze at the home’s clean lines, expansive windows, and minimalist aesthetic, you’ll gain a deeper appreciation for the creativity of Mies van der Rohe.
+A visit here is not just about architecture; it’s about experiencing harmony between art and nature.

 5) Pleasant Home